green-coding-solutions/website/content/jobs.md

 We hope to be fully staffed and functional by mid-April.

-The job would be preferrably as a regular employment with a one-year contract that is open to extension depending of the adoption and impact of the project.
-However freelance applications are also welcome.

 All our work in non-profit will be integrated into the greater scope of the [Green Software Foundation](https://greensoftware.foundation/) to allow for more traction and impact.

-All code you write will and must be open source and free use (CC / MIT license).
+All code you write will and must be open source and free use (GPL / Apache / MIT license).

 &nbsp;